The Anatomy of Door Locks: Types, Parts, and How to Choose the Right One

 The second part of the key is called the bow.
 This is the part that protrudes from the locking mechanism when the key is in place.
 This allows the user to provide torque to unlock and open.
 In this manner, the key acts as a security token, allowing users to gain access to specific areas.

-What Are the Parts of a Door Lock Called
+Parts of a Door Lock

 What Are the Parts of a Deadbolt?